RajaJaganathan/express-error-handling/README.md

 ### Central error handling

-Okay, it's time to talk about our centralized error handling technique in express.js application.
+It's time to reveal the core technique of this article that is centralized error handling in express.js application.

-> Define error-handling middleware functions in the same way as other middleware functions, except error-handling functions have four arguments instead of three: (err, req, res, next).
+> Define error-handling middleware functions in the same way as other middleware functions, except error-handling functions have four arguments instead of three: __(err, req, res, next)__

 we should define an error-handling middleware last, after other app.use() and routes calls.